 The University's International Student Advisors can assist international students with visa and immigration matters; queries on funding and student support; student hardship and working in the UK; and general welfare issues.
-The International Student Advisors are located in Student Services - 0141 848 3805.
-International students are also advised to visit the website for further information - www.uws.ac.uk/international-students/
+The International Student Advisors are located in Student Services.

+International students are also advised to visit the website for further information - Money, Fees & Funding (uws.ac.uk).

-Important Information for Non- EEA/Tier 4 Students
+Important Information for Non-EEA / Student Route VISA /Tier 4 Students

-As part of the University's reporting obligations to the UK Home Office Visas and Immigration, all international students (non-EEA) are required to register at the Student Link three times per year.
-International students are also required to complete a Monthly Attendance Monitoring Form through Skillsforge.
+As part of the University's reporting obligations to the UK Home Office Visas and Immigration, all international students (non-EEA) are required to complete a Monthly Attendance Monitoring Form through Skillsforge.
 The University is required to report students who fail to inform us of their attendance and engagement with their studies to the UK Border Agency.
 Therefore, please make sure to engage with your supervisors and the Doctoral College if you are facing any difficulties so we can help you.
-Graduate Route VISA
+Graduate Route VISA.